Data build tool

 Data build tool (dbt) is an open-source command line tool that helps analysts and engineers transform data in their warehouse more effectively.

 History

 It started at RJMetrics in 2016 as a solution to add basic transformation capabilities to Stitch (acquired by Talend in 2018).
 The earliest versions of dbt allowed analysts to contribute to the data transformation process following the best practices of software engineering.

 From the beginning, dbt was open source.
 In 2018, the dbt Labs team (then called Fishtown Analytics) released a commercial product on top of dbt Core.

+In January 2025, dbt Labs acquired SDF Labs, a Seattle-based startup developing SQL compilation and static analysis technology for analytics engineering.
+SDF Labs was founded in 2022 by Lukas Schulte, Wolfram Schulte, Elias DeFaria, and Michael Levin.

 Funding

 In April 2020, dbt Labs announced its Series A led by Andreessen Horowitz.
 In November, dbt Labs announced its Series B led by Andreessen Horowitz and Sequoia.
 And in June 2021, dbt Labs raised its Series C led by Altimeter, Sequoia, and Andreessen Horowitz.
 In February 2022, the company raised $222 million for its Series D, at a $4.2 billion valuation.
+In October 2025, dbt Labs announced a definitive agreement to merge with Fivetran in an all-stock deal, with Fivetran CEO George Fraser to lead the combined company and dbt Labs founder Tristan Handy serving as president; the merger was pending regulatory approval as of 2026, with the combined entity projected to approach $600 million in annual recurring revenue.